microsoft/CSS-Exchange/README.md

 AppSysLogs | Collects the Windows Event Application, System, and MSExchange Management Logs.
 Default value `$true` AppSysLogsToXml | Collects the Windows Event Application and System and saves them out to XML.
 The date range only is from the time the script run and the value set on `DaysWorth`.
 Default value: `$true`
 AutoDLogs | Enable to collect AutoDiscover Logs.
 Location: `V15\Logging\Autodiscover` and `V15\Logging\HttpProxy\Autodiscover`
+CollectFailoverMetrics | Enable to run the `CollectOverMetrics.ps1` script against the DAG.
+Only able to be run on an Exchange tools box or an Exchange Server.
 DAGInformation | Enable to collect the DAG Information from all different DAGs that are in the list of servers.
 DailyPerformanceLogs | Enable to collect Daily Performance Logs.
 Default Location: `V15\Logging\Diagnostics\DailyPerformanceLogs`
 DefaultTransportLogging | Enables the following switches and their logs to be collected. `FrontEndConnectivityLogs`, `FrontEndProtocolLogs`, `HubConnectivityLogs`, `MailboxConnectivityLogs`, `MailboxDeliveryThrottlingLogs`, `MessageTrackingLogs`, `QueueInformation`, `ReceiveConnectors`, `SendConnectors`, and `TransportConfig`